joao-d-oliveira/RL-TennisPlayers/Report.md

 ### Hyper-Parameters
 The project has some parameters which we can tweak to improve the performance. <br>
-I didn't use the Optuna for tweaking the hyperparameters due to time constraints, but as sugested in the [Ideas for the future](https://github.com/joao-d-oliveira/RL-TennisPlayers/blob/master/Report.md#ideas-for-the-future)
+I didn't use the Optuna for tweaking the hyperparameters due to time constraints, but as suggested in the [Ideas for the future](https://github.com/joao-d-oliveira/RL-TennisPlayers/blob/master/Report.md#ideas-for-the-future)

-#### DDPG Algorithm
+#### DDPG Algorithm HyperParameters

 For the DDPG Algorithm, one can have tweak following hyper-parameters: